It takes an average of 43 days to find a new job. That means some opportunities can take months to pan out while others take a few days.

 - Avoid desperation–even if you’re desperate

-If you’re strategic and motivated, it is possible to find a new job in a fraction of the 43-day average.
+If you’re strategic and motivated, it is possible to find a new job within a couple of weeks or up to 3 months, even during a pandemic.
 Commit the time and energy to find jobs, leverage your network, and make yourself look like the best possible candidate.